-Students who are currently enrolled in a program at the University of Toledo may apply to the Graduate Certificate Program by submitting an online application for admission and 2 online letters of recommendation.
-The student must be in good standing in his or her current degree program.
-(The accompanying application fee is waived.)
+Students who are currently enrolled in a program at the University of Toledo may apply to the Graduate Certificate Program by submitting an online Request to Add a Graduate Certificate Form.
+Students will also need to complete a Plan of Study form.
+The student must be in good standing in her or her current degree.
+(The accompanying fee is waived.)